mastcu/SerialEM/ReadMe.txt

 NavHelper.cpp         Helper routines for the Navigator ParameterIO.cpp       Reads property file, reads and writes settings and
                          calibration files
-PiezoAndPPControl.cpp Module for communicating with JEOL piezos associated
+ParticleTasks.cpp     Acquires multiple images from one hole or multiple holes PiezoAndPPControl.cpp Module for communicating with JEOL piezos associated
                          with phase plates
 PluginManager.cpp     Handles loading and calling of plugins